 On average, an adult man needs to consume 56g of proteins per day, while an adult woman requires 46g of the macronutrient [1].

 With 14 grams of protein per link, chicken sausage is a rich source of protein.
-So one link provides about 20% of your daily protein requirements.
+Boiled chicken sausage contains 18g of protein per link.
+So a link provides about 20% of your daily protein requirements.

 Calories In Chicken Sausage